Street Tree Planting

 Our foresters work with experienced tree growers to make sure that only the healthiest and most appropriate of our approved species are selected for planting.
 To choose the right tree for the right place, we consider many factors, including tree bed type and sidewalk width, soil compaction, surrounding tree canopy, flood/drought conditions, nearby infrastructure, and how the tree's size and height will affect buildings, utility lines, sewers, and sidewalks.
 Learn more about our tree planting process

-Trees are planted during our planting seasons: March through May and October to December.
+Trees are planted from October through May.
 Because tree plantings may be delayed by weather or other unforeseen events, we're unable to provide an exact planting date.
 But before your new leafy friend arrives, a sticker will be placed where the tree will be planted in the sidewalk.
 In areas with lawn strips, a flag will be placed indicating that a new tree will be planted within the public right-of-way.

 About newly planted street trees